joebui/williams-corner/README.md

 $ heroku open
 ```

+## Testing the project with Rails
+Unit testing guide :
+Test models:
+run command : bundle exec rake test test/models/[test_file_name].rb
+Test controllers:
+run command : bundle exec rake test test/controllers/[test_file_name].rb

+For example :
+bundle exec rake test test/models/accounts_test.rb
+bundle exec rake test test/controllers/accounts_controller_test.rb

+The results appear in log monitor.
+The failure does not mean the unit has bugs, it mean the [state_ment] is false.
+For instance, when the account.name is null, the statement @account.valid is fail.
+test "null name" do
+    @account.name = ""
+    assert @account.valid?, "Test succeeded.
+Reason for Failure: Name is null."
+end

 ## Limitations
-Currently this is the sencond phase of the project.
-Therefore, there are only five domain objects: accounts, products, genres, ratings, order_items.
-Users are not able to change the language to be displayed of the website and to get the coupon.
+Currently this product is still in beta version.
+As a result, some information is not available for viewing: Online help, Genres Terms of Use and Company
+in the footer of the main page.
+These information will be available when we handle the system to the client.

 ## Known bugs and workaround
-- In the search function of homepage and admin page, users are still not able to perform case-insensitive searching.
-For example,
-if user wants to search for something named "Abc", he/she has to type "Abc" to get the result, typing "abc" won't display the expected result.
-- In the Order page of the admin, in order to update the status of order(s) successfully, the admin has to refresh the page after opening it for
-the first time.

-We are not able to solve the problems by the end of phase 2.
-The team will be working diligently to solve the problems in phase 3.
+None

 ## Link to the website on Heroku
 https://williams-corner.herokuapp.com

-To login as admin, type username as "admin" and password as "aaa".
+To login as admin, type username as "admin" and password as “abc321”.
 Only admin can access the page to administrate the domian objects listed above.

 ## References